 In many companies events are still an important part of the marketing strategy, in spite of the fact that the current situation has demanded swift decisions and flexible adjustments.
-It’s still hard to predict the future of events or their marketing, but certain scenarios and perspectives have come to dominate when future activities are being considered.
+It’s still hard to predict the future of successful events or their marketing, but certain scenarios and perspectives have come to dominate when future activities are being considered.
 What will be the new normal of event marketing, now that we’re slowly but surely starting to step back to everyday life?

 The event life cycle will become longer